Ensembl/ensembl-genes/sphinx/install.md

 pip install -e ensembl-genes/.[cicd,docs]
 ```

 Documentation is generated with Sphinx.
-The source lives in `sphinx/`.
+The source lives in `sphinx`.